prasoonpoi/sqlcmd/doc/users_guide.rst

 When run in interactive mode (i.e., without an *@file* parameter_), *sqlcmd* prompts on standard input with a "?" and waits for commands to be entered, executing each one as it's entered.
+It continues to prompt for commands until
+either:

+- it encounters an end-of-file condition (Ctrl-D on Unix systems, Ctrl-Z on Windows), or
+- you type the ``.exit`` command.

 .. _parameter: `Parameters`_